placeStellenbosch, South Africa

 The grapes for the Koopmanskloof wines come from six divisions with charmingly South-African names like Vredehoek and Houdenmond.
 Together the vineyards span 457 hectares.
 Just under half of this area accounts for red grapes, the rest for white.

-Koopmanskloof processes the grapes at its own winery and also bottles the wine itself.
-In short, this fair-trade company oversees its entire production process.
-It makes more profit as a result, which in turn benefits all its employees directly.
+Koopmanskloof processes the grapes at its own winery.
+By overseeing cultivation, harvest and production themselves, this Fairtrade enterprise retains more profit, which in turn benefits all its employees directly.

 The world’s first fair-trade wine